kwaldenphd/python-anaconda/lab-procedure.md

 print(book)
 ```

-<blockquote>Q18: What do you expect this program to output?
+<blockquote>QQ: What do you expect this program to output?
 Why?</blockquote>

 107. We can also delete key-value pairs using the `del` function.
 ```Python